python/cpython/Doc/reference/simple_stmts.rst

 The :keyword:`from` form with ``*`` may only occur in a module scope.
 The wild card form of import --- ``import *`` --- is only allowed at the module level.
-Attempting to use it in class for function definitions will raise a :exc:`SyntaxError`.
+Attempting to use it in class or function definitions will raise a :exc:`SyntaxError`.

 .. index::